 General

-EDP epoch operation is an EDP feature that is valid when MLO is supported.
-Group pEDP Epoch support is optional for the CPE AP MLD and the CPE non-AP MLD.
+Support of EDP epoch operation is optional for a CPE AP MLD and a CPE non-AP MLD.

-EDP epoch operation allows the AP to define an MLD specific(#Ed) schedule of anonymization events to anonymize selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.
+EDP epoch operation allows the AP MLD to schedule sequences to anonymize MLDs’ (1109,1166) selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.

-At any given time, an AP MLD has at most one EDP epoch assigned to a given associated non-AP MLD.
-A non-AP MLD to one group EDP epoch has at most one EDP epoch.
-A CPE non-AP MLD may be a member of only one group EDP epoch at a time.
+At any given time, an AP MLD shall not assign an associated non-AP MLD to more than one EDP group.
+A non-AP MLD belongs to at most one EDP group at a time.
+A non-AP MLD shall not request to be assigned to more than one EDP group at a time.

-If a CPE non-AP MLD is a member of an group EDP epoch, the non-AP MLD and the AP MLD shall anonymize the selected OTA fields of the individually addressed frames according to group epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions), 10.71.5 (MAC header anonymization and receiving functions) and 10.71.6 (Frame anonymization and AID).
-An overview of the group EDP epoch is shown in Figure 10-168 (Overview of group EDP epoch).
+A non-AP MLD that is a member of an EDP group and its associated AP MLD shall anonymize the selected fields of the individually addressed frames according to the group epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions), 10.71.5 (MAC header anonymization and receiving functions) and 10.71.6 (Frame anonymization and AID).

-The OTA values(#1358) of the individually addressed frames are obtained(#1358) as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.4 (MAC Header anonymization and transmitting functions) and 10.71.5 (MAC header anonymization and receiving functions).

-Group EDP Epoch Initial Setup Operations
+EDP Group Initial Setup Operations

-A CPE AP MLD advertises group EDP support in Beacon and Probe Response frames by setting value 1 to the Group EDP Epoch Supported field of the Extended RSN Capabilities field.
+A CPE AP MLD advertises the support of EDP groups in Beacon and Probe Response frames by setting value 1 to the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element.

-A CPE non-AP MLD advertises group EDP epoch support in (Re)Association Request frames by setting value 1 to the Group EDP Epoch Supported field of the Extended RSN element.
+A non-AP MLD advertises the support of EDP epoch group in (Re)Association Request frames by setting value 1 to the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element.